Sometimes it can be hard to argue that such a thing as fate doesn't exist.

 But it's the diminutive Thor symbol near her right shoulder that is perhaps the most interesting.
 The native of Madrid had it done when she was just 15 because she thought the marking looked interesting and she found the Norse god's legend to be "so beautiful," as she put it in Vogue Australia's May 2018 issue.

-There was really no way to know that some two decades later she'd find herself married to an Australian brawn of a man ready made to bring the hammer-wielding god to life on the big screen.
+There was really no way to know that some two decades later she'd find herself married to a brawny Australian ready made to bring the hammer-wielding god to life on the big screen.